DOI-ONRR/doi-extractives-data/_case-studies/greenlee.md

 ## Costs

-Copper mining activity is a key consideration in Greenlee County road planning.[^19] No additional publicly available government sources delineating specific fiscal costs of copper mining in Greenlee County were found.
+Copper mining activity is a key consideration in Greenlee County road planning.[^19] No additional publicly available government sources specifying fiscal costs of copper mining in Greenlee County were found.

 ## Data availability